-In addition it uses Harvard case method that involves presenting a case to dealers of electronics products where they associate themselves with a role as they read through the situation and identify the problem.
+In addition it uses Harvard case method that involves presenting a case to students where they associate themselves with a role as they read through the situation and identify the problem.
 The next step is to perform the necessary analysis to determine the cause and possible solutions to the problem.
-The manual provides essential information and situations that form cases that can be discussed with the dealers of electronics products by the trainer.
+The manual provides essential information and situations that form cases that can be discussed with the students by the trainer.